pouyabey/IT-Support-Knowledge-Base/computer-stuck-in-boot-loop/README.md

 If storage issues are suspected, open Command Prompt as Administrator and run:

-chkdsk C: /scan
+chkdsk C:

 Screenshot: command-prompt-chkdsk.png

 Expected result:
-Windows scans the drive and reports whether errors were found.
+Windows checks the drive and reports whether file system errors were found.

+Note:
+If Windows is running normally, you can also run:

+chkdsk C: /scan

+This performs an online scan.
+However, this command may not work in Safe Mode because some required services may not be running.

-If disk errors are found, escalate or follow company policy before running repair commands.
+If disk errors are found, document the result and escalate or follow company policy before running repair commands such as:

+chkdsk C: /f
+chkdsk C: /r

 ### 7. Disconnect External Devices